 Listing your time management skills shows hiring managers that you can work independently and be punctual and consistent.

-Employers love medical assistants who are friendly, professional, and know the importance of treating their patients with care and respect, so add customer service skills to your resume.
+Employers love medical assistants who are friendly, professional, and know the importance of treating their patients with care and respect, so make sure to demonstrate good bedside manners on your resume.

 You’re often the first and last person patients see during their visit, so creating positive interactions with your patients while helping them understand medical procedures requires an appropriate bedside manner.

 Medical assistants perform several simple medical and nursing procedures under the direction of doctors.
-Your daily duties may include drawing blood, giving vaccines (such as AZ or Moderna for COVID), performing EKGs, applying bandages, collecting samples, and arranging prescription refills.
+Your daily duties may include drawing blood, giving vaccines, performing EKGs, applying bandages, collecting samples, and arranging prescription refills.

 8. Computer skills